DayMoniakk/VtubeLighting/README.md

 ### Other questions or issues ?

-Feel free to post in [discussions](https://github.com/DayMoniakk/VtubeLighting/discussions) if you have a Github account, if not you can also create a post in the [Itch.io page]() !
+Feel free to post in [discussions](https://github.com/DayMoniakk/VtubeLighting/discussions) if you have a Github account, if not you can also send me a message on my [Twitter](https://twitter.com/DayMoniakk) !